mobxjs/mobx/docs/refguide/computed-decorator.md

 ## Built-in comparers

-MobX provides three built-in `comparer`s which should cover most needs:
+MobX provides four built-in `comparer`s which should cover most needs:

 -   `comparer.identity`: Uses the identity (`===`) operator to determine if two values are the same.
 -   `comparer.default`: The same as `comparer.identity`, but also considers `NaN` to be equal to `NaN`.